makersacademy/bowling-challenge/README.md

 ### Running the Tests
 Tests are written using jasmine.
 To run the test please open the `SpecRunner.html` file in your chosen browser.

+### Dependancies
+This program is written using JavaScript, jQuery, HTML, CSS and Jasmine as the testing framework.

 ### Approach to Solving this Kata
 I kept a methodical approach when solving this kata.
 I first created the JavaScript for a basic game.
 Then created an interface using HTML and jQuery.
 I then resolved edge cases around this for example, keeping track of the frame number, but telling the user that the  game is over after their 10th roll.